Missouri’s Recovery Support Servicxes providers have found much success between 2004 – 2023

 Expansion of the Behavioral Health Workforce

-• Established Missouri Recovery Support Specialist (MRSS) and Missouri Recovery Support Specialist – Peer (MRSS-P) credentials in cooperation with Missouri Substance Abuse Professional Credentialing Board.
+- Established Missouri Recovery Support Specialist (MRSS) and Missouri Certified Peer Support Specialist (MRSS-P) credentials in cooperation with Missouri Credentialing Board.
 The MRSS-P merged into the Certified Peer Specialist credential in 2018.

 Efficient Billing, Documentation, and Payment System